DICE: Data-Efficient Clinical Event Extraction with Generative Models: The Event Extraction Model

-\mypar{Mention Identification (MI).} The MI module extracts all candidate trigger or argument mentions from the input passage.
-The input is just the \textit{passage} and the output includes all mentions that are trigger or argument candidates in the input passage separated by a special token ``\textsc{[sep]}'' following the prefix ``Mentions are''.
-If there are no mentions, a placeholder is generated (\ie ``Mentions are $<$mention$>$'').
-We conduct a global-then-local searching strategy for mentions by extracting mentions from the entire passage as well as from sentence segments selected by a sliding window, which enables shorter outputs and higher mention coverage.
-We enforce the condition that the order of output mentions match the order of their appearance in the input passage.
+\mypar{Mention Identification (MI).} To better align the MI task with the ED and EAE tasks, the MI module extracts all mentions that are candidate event triggers or arguments from the input passage.
+The input is the \textit{passage} and the output includes all trigger or argument candidates in the input passage separated by a special token ``\textsc{[sep]}'' following the prefix ``Mentions are''.
+If there are no mentions, a placeholder is generated (\ie ``Mentions are $<$mention$>$''). \vfive{ We extract mentions by inputting the entire passage as well as sentence segments selected by a sliding window with a size of a few words, which enables shorter outputs and higher mention coverage. } We enforce the condition that the order of output mentions match the order of their appearance in the passage.
 This consistency helps the generative model to learn its expected behavior as well as allows for prior mention predictions to inform subsequent mention predictions.
+We keep the full passages in addition to the sliced sub-sequence during both training and inference to ensure the longer dependencies are captured.

-\paragraph{Event Detection (ED).} The ED module extracts event triggers from the passage.
+\mypar{Event Detection (ED).} The ED module extracts event triggers from the passage.
 For a given passage, we construct $n_{event\_type}$ queries.
-For each query, we input the concatenation of \textit{passage} and the following \textit{prompt} segments:
+For each query, we input the concatenation of \textit{passage} and the following \textit{prompt} segments: \textit{event type name} and \textit{event type description}.
+The output of the ED task is the concatenation of the event trigger texts predicted for the queried event type separated by a special token ``\textsc{[sep]}'', following the prefix ``Event triggers are''.
+When there is no valid trigger for the queried event type (which are considered to be negative samples), a special placeholder is generated (\ie ``Event triggers are $<$trigger$>$'').
+The balance between positive and negative samples is a hyperparameter that may be tuned for a better precision-recall trade-off.
+We decode the output sequence and obtain a list of \texttt{(event type, trigger)} pairs.